ReliaSoft BlockSim provides a comprehensive platform for system reliability, availability, maintainability and related analyses.

 “What-if” scenario simulation using variables

-The Simulation Worksheets feature allows you to vary values that are used in BlockSim RBD or RENO flowchart simulations.
+The Simulation Worksheets feature allows you to vary values that are used in BlockSim RBD or Event Analysis module simulations.
 This enables you to investigate the effect of one or more variables on the simulation results.
 Two of the most useful applications are the ability to:

-- Design an experiment in Weibull++ —> simulate the experiment in BlockSim or RENO —> then return to Weibull++ and analyse the simulated “response” data.
+- Design an experiment in Weibull++ —> simulate the experiment in BlockSim (and Event Analysis module) —> then return to Weibull++ and analyse the simulated “response” data.

 - Perform batch simulation of an RBD, using different input values for each simulation.
 For example, this tool makes it easy to run a set of simulations that compare a variety of possible scenarios by altering specific inputs (e.g., cost, maintenance interval, etc.) for each simulation.